 If you are a business, please be advised we only work with Very Small Quantity Generators.
 Before you load up your vehicle, please visit our business page and always call in advance before you bring us your materials.
 Thank you!

 Items never accepted at the Recycle Depot: ammunition, explosives, radioactive materials, furniture or housewares, mattresses or box springs, bed frames, large rigid plastics (playground equipment, tubs and totes, etc.), wood materials, vinyl siding, pool covers, hot tubs, or scrap metal.
-Questions?
-Please call us at 574-935-8618.
+Need help disposing of such items?
+Call us at 574-935-8618!
+We'd be glad to help!

 We follow the Marshall County Government holiday schedule.